Menu

 Each state has its own set of rules put in place for the handling of asbestos.
 Some specifics include:

-• Before demolishing or renovating a structure, it must be evaluated to determine if any asbestos-containing material (ACM) is present.
+• It must be evaluated before demolishing or renovating a structure to determine if any asbestos-containing material (ACM) is present.
 A Vermont-licensed Asbestos Inspector must make the assessment.

 • If they find ACMs, they must: